Adrian-patrick/Genai-learning-path/README.md

 -show structure to user before creation
 -can also specify path for creation
--can ask for more requiremnts for the user and when satisfied can start
+-can ask for more requiremnts for the user and when satisfied can start -can add parallel workers
+-can add tester node to test code and retry logic if code is not adequate
 ```